 Morning came too early for the Adirondack Furs.
 Doctor Renwick knocked hard on their door and it was only then that Jon and Dante realized that the room’s alarm clock had gone off without either one of them waking up to it.
 Renwick made sure they were up and showered in time for the continental breakfast that was delivered to their room, while Marcy did the same with Kristen and Jenni.

-“Today's the big day,” Renwick said with a smile, sitting in Jon and Dante's room chair while they all ate their breakfast together.
-He sipped a cup of coffee, already having had his own breakfast earlier.
+“Today’s the big day,” Renwick said with a smile, sitting in Jon and Dante’s room chair while they all ate their breakfast together.
+He sipped a cup of coffee, having had his own breakfast earlier.

 “Why are you so cheery about getting shot into space?”
-Dante grumbled around a tough piece of sausage that even his feline teeth had trouble cutting through.
+Dante grumbled around a tough piece of sausage that even his feline teeth had trouble gnawing through.
 Seeing the normally officious physician with a smile was almost disconcerting.

 “Space Station Sebra is a medical research station, among other things,” Renwick replied.
 “I have long hoped for the opportunity to join the orbital teams for research, but until now the chance has always eluded me.”

 Jon frowned.
-“Are you going to abandon us to join the research team while we're in orbit?”
+“Are you going to abandon us to join the research team while we’re here in orbit?”

 Renwick shook his head.
 “No, not exactly.
-I will still be your attendant physician, especially during this critical phase of your transformation, but during the times while you are involved with your extended studies and I'm not needed, I will be in another part of the station as a temporary research partner.”
+I will still be your attendant physician, especially during this critical phase of your transformation, but during the times you are involved with your extended studies and I’m not needed, I will be in another part of the station as a temporary research partner.”

 “Probably the part that has gravity,” Dante said after swallowing the tough-as-shoe-leather sausage.

 “Part of the time, yes.
 The central core of the station is a rotational disc that provides one gee of gravity.”